About me

 My name is Cloud.

 I’ve been a sound engineer and musician for over 30 years with experience in installations, studio recording, front-of-house work, film sound, and theatre support, working as a tertiary teacher to adult students in these fields.
-I’ve played in not a few bands over those years on guitar, drums and keyboards.
+I’ve played in not a few bands over those years on guitar, drums and keyboards, specialising in extended percussion.

 Anything from hand wired replicas of 1960’s valve amplifiers to extended electronic instruments might come out of my workshop.
 I design with silicon casting, 3D printing, CNC milling and wooden casework married with vacuum tubes, touch screens and bespoke wireless controllers.